-.. is a path that connects Tyrol and a new way to get to know the "country in the mountains".
+... is a path that connects Tyrol and a new way to get to know the "land in the mountains".

 Eagle Walk Stage 19: Anhalter Hütte - Hanauer Hütte

 Pfafflar is not a word that comes easily off the tongue, but here, the wow factor far exceeds the “ow” factor – this walk delivers much reward for the effort.
 The exposed and rugged trail from Anhalter Hütte Hut to Steinjöchl Col is assisted by a fixed anchoring system of cables.
 From the col, it’s a steep descent to Hahntennjoch Saddle.
 Gorgeous scenery awaits eager hikers in remote Pfafflar Valley, passing picture-postcard villages en route to Angerletal Valley and to the destination end of this walk, Hanauer Hütte Hut.
 With most of the 38 square kilometre Muttekopf Nature Preserve area lying above treeline, you'll be in a true Alpine environment.
 And all of that Alpine glory can be yours for a mere song-and only 750 metres of elevation gain.
 Don’t miss to turn your focus from the beautiful scenery to your feet as rare, exotic and imperilled Alpine wildflowers and plants can be found here.Read more

 Eagle Walk Stage 20: Hanauer Hütte - Württemberger Haus